 - Target DPR: The sweet spot.
 If you’re at least this high, you’re doing fine.
 If you absolutely can’t get above this number, ensure that whatever you’re doing in combat boosts your party’s total DPR to compensate.

 - High DPR: If you’re above this number, you’re doing two people worth of work.
 You might be your party’s Striker, and in combat you’re the scariest thing that isn’t a save or suck.

 - Dude Stop: If you’re above this number, you’re dealing enough damage to feasibly solo encounters.
+If you can maintain this damage output for three rounds, you’re expected to kill a level-appropriate monster entirely by yourself.
 Your DM may need to make significant adjustments to the difficulty of encounters to provide you with an adequate challenge.
 In effect, you’ve won character optimization.
 Stamp four stars on your character sheet in blue ink and send me a picture on twitter so I can revel in your success.

 - Warlock: A very simple warlock using Eldritch Blast, Hex, and Agonizing Blast with an ASI in Charisma at levels 4 and 8.
 This can be helpful as a baseline character to compare yourself to if the Target DPR numbers feel too abstract.

 - Rogue: A rogue using two-weapon fighting with short swords.
 Assumes that the rogue can deal sneak attack every turn.
 Like the Warlock column, this is a helpful baseline, but the reliance on Sneak Attack for damage means a smoother DPR progression.

 |CR or Level||Max Expected HP||Low DPR||Target DPR||High DPR||Dude Stop||Warlock||TWF Rogue|